SCPC 2024!

 Can you design an algorithm that beats the naïve O(kn) approach?

-Fortunately, I managed to discover an O(nlogn) solution—drawing inspiration from Lowest Common Ancestor (LCA) algorithms—and implemented it just in time, earning me an award.
+(Luckily, I managed to discover an O(nlogn) solution—drawing inspiration from Lowest Common Ancestor (LCA) algorithms—and implemented it just in time.)